Best Home Warranty Companies of 2026

 Compare plans tailored to your home & budget.

-All home warranty companies come with a monthly premium and a service fee for repairs, but each offers varying tiers of coverage options, pricing structures and exclusions.
+All home warranty companies charge a monthly fee and a service fee for repairs.
+But each one offers different coverage options, prices and exclusions.
 In this guide, learn more about how home warranties work, what they cover and how to choose the best home warranty company for your needs.

 How to choose the best home warranty company